Final Fantasy: Film and television

 Two animated tie-ins for Final Fantasy XV were released as part of a larger multimedia project dubbed the Final Fantasy XV Universe.
-Brotherhood: Final Fantasy XV is a series of five 10-to-20-minute-long episodes developed by A-1 Pictures and Square Enix detailing the backstories of the main cast.
-Kingsglaive: Final Fantasy XV, a CGI film released prior to the game in Summer 2016, is set during the game's opening and follows new and secondary characters.
-In February 2019, Square Enix released a short anime, produced by Satelight Inc, called Final Fantasy XV: Episode Ardyn – Prologue on their YouTube channel which acts as the background story for the final piece of DLC for Final Fantasy XV giving insight into Ardyn's past.
+Brotherhood is a series of five 10-to-20-minute-long episodes developed by A-1 Pictures and Square Enix detailing the backstories of the main cast.
+Kingsglaive, a CGI film released prior to the game in Summer 2016, is set during the game's opening and follows new and secondary characters.
+In 2019, Square Enix released a short anime, produced by Satelight Inc, called Final Fantasy XV: Episode Ardyn – Prologue on their YouTube channel which acts as the background story for the final piece of DLC for Final Fantasy XV giving insight into Ardyn's past.

-Square Enix also released Final Fantasy XIV: Dad of Light, an 8-episode Japanese soap opera based.
-It features a mix of live-action scenes and Final Fantasy XIV gameplay footage.
-It premiered in Japan on April 16, 2017, and became available worldwide via Netflix in September of the same year.
+Square Enix also released Final Fantasy XIV: Dad of Light in 2017, an 8-episode Japanese soap opera based, featuring a mix of live-action scenes and Final Fantasy XIV gameplay footage.

-As of June 2019, Sony Pictures Television is working on a first ever live-action adaptation of the series with Hivemind and Square Enix.
+As of June 2019, Sony Pictures Television is working on a live-action adaptation of the series with Hivemind and Square Enix.
 Jason F. Brown, Sean Daniel and Dinesh Shamdasani for Hivemind are the producers while Ben Lustig and Jake Thornton were attached as writers and executive producers for the series.

 Other media

-Several video games have either been adapted into or have had spin-offs in the form of manga and novels.
-The first was the novelization of Final Fantasy II in 1989, and was followed by a manga adaptation of Final Fantasy III in 1992.
-The past decade has seen an increase in the number of non-video game adaptations and spin-offs.
+Several video games in the series have either been adapted into or have had spin-offs in the form of manga and novels.
+The first was the novelization of Final Fantasy II in 1989, which was followed by a manga adaptation of Final Fantasy III in 1992.
+Later years have seen an increase in the number of non-video game adaptations and spin-offs.
 Final Fantasy: The Spirits Within has been adapted into a novel, the spin-off game Final Fantasy Crystal Chronicles has been adapted into a manga, and Final Fantasy XI had a novel and manga set in its continuity.
 Seven novellas based on the Final Fantasy VII universe have also been released.
 The Final Fantasy: Unlimited story was partially continued in novels and a manga after the anime series ended.
 The Final Fantasy X and XIII series have also had novellas and audio dramas released.
 Final Fantasy Tactics Advance has been adapted into a radio drama, and Final Fantasy: Unlimited has received a radio drama sequel.

-A trading card game named the Final Fantasy trading card game is produced by Square Enix and Hobby Japan, first released Japan in 2012 with an English version in 2016.
+A trading card game named Final Fantasy Trading Card Game is produced by Square Enix and Hobby Japan, first released Japan in 2012 with an English version in 2016.
 The game has been compared to Magic: the Gathering, and a tournament circuit for the game also takes place.